 To help prevent pregnancy, a person can get a birth control shot.
 However, it can cause side effects, so it is important to consider these before choosing this form of birth control.

 In this article, we look at how the birth control shot works, how effective it is, and how to get it.

 The birth control shot, or depo shot, Depo-Provera, or DMPA, is an injection that a person can get once every 3 months to prevent pregnancy.

 The Depo-Provera shot is temporary, which means that if a person wants to become pregnant, they can do so after they stop using it.

 According to Planned Parenthood, a person must have a birth control shot every 3 months, or approximately every 12–13 weeks.
 This amounts to 4 times a year.

 When a person uses the birth control shot perfectly, it is 99% effective.
 However, not everybody uses birth control correctly.
 Sometimes people forget to renew their birth control shot or are unable to get an appointment in time.

 This lowers the birth control shot’s efficacy.
 Planned Parenthood indicate that, in reality, the birth control shot is about 94% effective.
-According to the Centers for Disease Control and Prevention (CDC), 6 out of every 100 people using the birth control shot may become pregnant in the first year of using Depo-Provera.
+According to the Centers for Disease Control and Prevention (CDC),

 According to the U.S. Department of Health & Human Services (HHS), the birth control shot contains a hormone called progestin, which can prevent ovulation.